-The first quarter is usually busy job-search season.
+The first quarter is typically one of the best times of year to search for a job.
 Even if you aren’t actively looking, it’s still a good time to update your resume to reflect your accomplishments from the past year.
-That way, you’ll be ready to jump on any new opportunities that come around.
+That way, you’ll be ready to jump on any new opportunities that may arise.

-Many recruiters now use applicant tracking systems to identify which job candidates are best-suited for a given position, so keeping your resume tech-friendly will work to your advantage.
-Keep formatting simple, use a standard font like Arial or Times New Roman and save your resume as a Word document.
+Gone are the days when recruiters would read through each resume that came across their desk.
+Today, companies often use applicant-tracking systems to identify which candidates are best-suited for a given position.
+So keeping your resume in a tech-friendly format will work to your advantage.
+Keep your formatting simple, use a standard font like Arial or Times New Roman and save your resume as a Word document.

-Then when you’re ready to apply for a job, incorporate keywords and phrases from the job description into your resume.
-If you want a social media manager job, for example, use that terminology on your resume (although avoid overkill — no more than two times is ideal) to increase the chances that your application gets noticed.
+Once you’re ready to apply for a job, incorporate keywords and phrases from the job description into your resume.
+For example, if you’re interested in a social media manager job, use that terminology and related phrases on your resume to increase the chances that your application gets noticed.

-Now that you’ve updated your resume, beef up your LinkedIn profile (and your digital portfolio, if you have one) to make sure anyone who comes across it finds the most current information.
-Here’s what to focus on:
+Once you’ve updated your resume, now it’s time to beef up your LinkedIn profile (and your digital portfolio, if you have one) to make sure anyone who comes across it finds the most current information.
+Focus on the following:

 Your headline.
-It should succinctly describe what you do in “layman’s terms” beyond just your job title.
+It should succinctly describe what you do (in layman’s terms) beyond your job title.
 Stumped?
 Ask a colleague to share her perspective on your skills.
-You may see yourself as a “marketing director at a small packaged-goods company,” for example, but a colleague might see you as “a creative communications and marketing lead in the health and wellness industry.”
+For example, while you may see yourself as a “marketing director at a small packaged-goods company,” your colleague might see you as “a creative communications and marketing lead in the health and wellness industry.”

 Your accomplishments.
-Update this section with your most-recent awards received or courses completed.
-If you know some colleagues that would be willing to provide a recommendation, reach and out and see if they can add a sentence or two for you.
+Update this section with your most recent awards received or courses completed.
+If you know some colleagues that would be willing to provide a recommendation, reach and out and see if they’re willing to add a sentence or two for your profile.

 Does your company offer tuition assistance or reimbursement for career-related classes?

-Does your employer help you get certifications that would look great on your resume?
+Can your employer help you get certifications that would look good on your resume?

-Are there mentorship opportunities or special employee groups that give you face time with top execs?
+Are there mentorship opportunities or employee groups that would give you face time with company executives?

-Spring may be a good time to reach out to potential employers because companies might want to fill positions before summer vacations begin.
-So take a moment to reconnect with former bosses or co-workers with a brief but cordial email suggesting a catch-up over coffee.
+Companies looking to fill positions before the summer months will be looking for prospective employees in the spring season.
+That makes now a good time to reconnect with former bosses or co-workers with a brief but cordial email suggesting a catch-up over coffee.
 You never know who might be hiring, and this small gesture reminds those who have made an impact on your career that you value and appreciate them.

-If all your efforts to multitask or keep detailed to-do lists have actually left you less productive, it may be time for a new approach.
-Try scheduling your daily tasks to accommodate your natural energy levels (as much as you can, anyway).
-If you feel most energized and focused in the morning, for example, tackle projects that require a lot of brain power first thing.
+If your efforts to multitask and keep detailed to-do lists are only making you less productive, it may be time for a new approach.
+Try scheduling your daily tasks to accommodate your natural energy levels.
+For instance, if you feel most energized and focused in the morning, then tackle projects that require brain power first thing.
 Do you get hit with a mid-afternoon slump?
-Schedule that time to catch up on email, type meeting minutes or tackle some other mindless but necessary task.
-Assign a start and stop time to each task to resist distraction, and set alarms so you know when it’s time to move on to the next priority.
+Schedule that time to catch up on email or any other mindless (but necessary) tasks.
+To help resist distraction, assign yourself a start and stop time with alarms so you know when it’s time to move on to the next priority.

-How did the first half of the year go?
+Now that you’re six months into the year, now’s the time to look back and see how you’re doing.
 What progress have you made on the goals you set in the beginning?
 What challenges might you need to overcome that you didn’t foresee?
 Adjust your action plan as needed to stay on track and finish the year strong.

-While things might be slow at work, think about what types of skills you’d want to acquire — even if they aren’t directly related to your job — that could make you more well-rounded.
-Do you love learning how to DIY things?
-Have you been wanting to take a cooking class but never found the time?
-Dying to start training as a yoga instructor?
-Anything you do to discover new passions can only help you in your career.
-And you never know — you just may find yourself a new side gig.
+The dog days of summer may mean things may be slower for you at work.
+So use this extra time to think about what types of skills you’d like to acquire — even if they aren’t directly related to your job.
+Whether you’ve always wanted to take a cooking class and never found the time, or dream of training as a yoga instructor, discovering new passions can only help you in your career and make you more well-rounded.
+You just may find yourself a new side gig.

-Not a fan of traditional networking?
-Change your perspective and volunteer your skills, time or insight to forge new connections.
-Maybe that involves joining a professional organization, acting as a mentor, or forming a new committee at work.
-Whatever the venue, getting in new groups can help you meet like-minded professionals and stay engaged and excited about your career.
+If you’re not a fan of traditional networking, you can still find ways to forge new connections, whether that’s volunteering your skills, time or insight.
+Consider joining a professional organization, serving as a mentor or forming a new committee at work.
+No matter the circumstances, getting involved with new groups will introduce you to like-minded professionals, which in turn can help you stay engaged and excited about your career.

-You’ve worked hard all year — but what do your colleagues think?
-Before end-of-year reviews roll around, get an informal temperature read on your progress.
+You know you’ve worked hard all year, but what do your colleagues think?
+To find out, get an informal temperature read on your progress before end-of-year reviews roll around.
 Ask your boss, a peer, a vendor or client what they think you’re doing well, and what they think you can do better.
-This should be an informal conversation, so don’t overstep or expect to take up too much of their time — you’re merely trying to take a pulse to see how you can finish the year strong.
+This should be an informal conversation, so don’t overstep or expect to take up too much of their time — you’re merely trying to gauge to see what else you can do to end the year on a high note.

-The approaching holiday season means lots of social time.
-Whether you’re totally at ease with crowds or more of an introvert, it never hurts to improve your body language, speaking and listening skills.
-Could you make more eye contact?
-Uncross your arms?
-Listen more than you speak?
-Eliminate verbal fillers like “um,” “well,” or “you know?”
-Whether your future plans include interviewing for jobs, jockeying for a promotion or simply forming deeper connections with coworkers, small shifts in your interpersonal skills can make a big difference in how you’re perceived professionally.
+The holiday season means lots of social time.
+Whether you’re an introvert of completely at ease in a group setting, it never hurts to improve your body language, speaking and listening skills.
+Pay attention to your eye contact, if you’re crossing your arms or if you’re listening more than you speak.
+You’ll also want to eliminate verbal fillers such as “um,” “well,” or “you know?” whenever possible.
+While these might feel like small shifts, they can all make a big difference in how you’re perceived professionally in the future, when you’re interviewing for jobs, jockeying for a promotion or simply forming deeper connections with coworkers.

 Letters of recommendation or praise from clients you’ve worked with

-A summary of all the new projects you owned, plus feedback on their success
+A summary of all the new projects you own, along with any successful feedback

-A list of coworkers, both in your department and others, who can vouch for your hard work and positive professional attributes
+A list of coworkers (both within and outside your department) who can vouch for your hard work and positive professional attributes

-Being prepared not only helps you make the case for a raise or promotion, it also serves as a good reminder of what you’re worth — and hopefully help you end the year ready for the next level.
+Being prepared not only helps you make the case for a raise or promotion, but also serves as a good reminder of what you’re worth.